yukisato/blog/docs/_drafts/2021-07-31-build-lamp-environment-with-docker-step-by-step.md

 RUN docker-php-ext-install mysqli pdo pdo_mysql
 ```

-The first line means, an image is based on `php:7.4.22-apache`.
+The first line means an image is based on `php:7.4.22-apache`.
-The second line literally runs given command to the base image.
+The second line runs the given command to the base image.

-You also need to modify `docker-compose.yml` so that it uses the Dockerfile to build an image and use it instead of pre-built docker image `php:7.4.22-apache`.
+You also need to modify `docker-compose.yml` so that it uses the Dockerfile to build an image and use it instead of the pre-built docker image `php:7.4.22-apache`.

 ```diff
   web: